 Elizabeth (Olivia Cooke) is accused of poisoning her husband, and she is awaiting a trial which is almost certain to culminate in her execution in the gallows.
 She is a music hall star from a humble background and a dysfunctional family.
 Her formidable mother was very abusive, as was the husband whom she’s accused of killing.
 Rookie detective Kildare is assigned with her case, and he soon begin to develop some fondness for the mysterious woman.
 He suspects that Elizabeth’s husband was in reality a sadistic serial killer nicknamed The Golem.
 He also thinks that the oppressed woman may not have poisoned him at all, or that perhaps she killed him in act of desperation (in some sort of Victorian Ruth Ellis act).

-The Limehouse Golem is out in cinemas across the UK on Friday, September 1st.
+The Limehouse Golem was out in cinemas across the UK on Friday, September 1st.
+In late December, it was made available on all major VoD platforms.